 Times of stillness: try hiking in silence – you will see how fulfilling this is.

-Digital detox: switch off your smart phone.
+Digital detox: switch off your phone, go offline!

 Cloud watching: lay down on the lawn and watch the clouds – this is a very relaxing exercise that I still remember from childhood.